Quality Performance Measurement

 Surgeons Working together in blue-light room

-The American College of Surgeons (ACS) and the Society for Vascular Surgery (SVS) are pleased to present the Vascular Verification Program, a national quality verification program focused on the care and treatment of patients receiving vascular surgical and interventional care in an inpatient or outpatient setting.
+The American College of Surgeons (ACS) and the Society for Vascular Surgery (SVS) are pleased to present the Vascular Verification Program, a national quality verification program focused on the care and treatment of patients receiving vascular surgical and interventional care in an inpatient setting.

 Recognizing the depth and breadth of scope in the areas of vascular care and treatment, this program provides an evidence-driven, standardized pathway for establishing and growing the quality improvement and clinical care infrastructure within your vascular program.